Have you heard of sewing flannel hearts for preemies?

 What I learned is this:

-– Sewing these inspirational hearts is as simple as it appears to be
+– Sewing these inspirational hearts is as simple as it appears to be.

-– I need to replace the rotary blade in my rotary cutter
+– I need to replace the rotary blade in my rotary cutter.

-– Flannel is soft
+– Flannel is soft.

 (I included the last two bullets because a friend told me one can’t go wrong stating the obvious and this is a full disclosure tutorial, after all.)

-How To Sew Inspirational Hearts
+How To Sew Flannel Hearts

-If you are ready to learn more about sewing inspirational hearts, it’s best to start by downloading and reviewing the instructions from Preemies of the Carolinas here.
+If you are ready to learn more about sewing inspirational flannel hearts, it’s best to start by downloading and reviewing the instructions from Preemies of the Carolinas here.

 The gist of it is this:

 All fabric needs to be washed and dried before cutting.
 Use non-scented detergent and do not add fabric softener.

-- Print and cut out the pattern.
-This is printed at 100% and takes up most of one sheet of paper.
+This pattern is printed at 100% and takes up most of one sheet of paper.
 Cutting out the pattern takes all of two minutes and that’s only because you have to locate the scissors.